Caroline-Barbe Colchen Carré de Malberg: Beatification process

-The beatification process commenced in both Metz and Paris in an informative process that spanned from 1895 until 1898 while a team of theologians granted their assent to her collection of religious writings in 1901 after declaring them to be orthodox in nature and not in contradiction of the faith.
+The beatification process commenced in both Metz and Paris in an informative process that spanned from 1895 until 1898.
+A team of theologians granted their assent to her collection of religious writings on 2 June 1909, declaring them to be orthodox in nature and not in contradiction with the Catholic faith.
 The apostolic process opened in both Metz and Paris and spanned from 1911 until 1912.
 The Congregation of Rites validated the process on 18 December 1929.

-The formal introduction of the cause came under Pope Pius X on 23 June 1909 after being titled as a Servant of God: the first official stage in the process.
+The formal introduction of the cause came under Pope Pius X on 23 June 1909, granting Malberg the title of Servant of God.

 The Congregation for the Causes of Saints took possession of the Positio dossier in 1997 and sent it to the team of historians to determine whether or not obstacles existed that would impede upon the progression of the cause; the historians voted in favor of the cause on 6 March 2001 while passing it onto consulting theologians a decade later on 16 March 2012 for their own assent.
 The C.C.S. voted in favor of the cause on 21 January 2014.

 Colchen was proclaimed to be Venerable - on 9 May 2014 - after Pope Francis recognized that she had lived a model life of heroic virtue.

 The current postulator assigned to the cause is the Rev. José Carlos Briñón Dominguez.